Benjamin-Tomkins/acebook-java-template/README.md

 + Basically, it doubles down on Spring’s simplification of Java development.
 ```

+Maven build files for spring boot can be generated using the [spring initializer tool](http://start.spring.io)

 ### spring data
 ```
 + spring data is spring helper library for data access.